 Pregnancy

-The physical demands and environmental and occupational exposures related to work deserve special consideration in caring for pregnant migrant women in agriculture, service industries, and other employment sectors.
-Their risk status can be further complicated by ethnic and/or racial minority status, limited English proficiency, cultural beliefs related to gender and health care practices, and lack of access to health care services and lack of access to health care services.
-(See this map for a summary of prenatal coverage for unauthorized women by state.)
+The physical demands and environmental and occupational exposures related to work deserve special consideration in caring for pregnant women in agriculture, service industries, and other employment sectors.
+Their risk status can be further complicated by limited English proficiency, beliefs related to gender and health care practices, and lack of access to health care services.

 Family Planning & Contraception

-Just as migration can disrupt continuity of care for chronic conditions, it can also disrupt access to family planning services and contraception.
-In the case of Latina migrants in the US, barriers to contraception may be larger than those in migrants’ home countries, where birth control like oral contraceptive pills and contraceptive injections are often available over the counter.
-Health care, though limited in those countries, is typically inexpensive; even discounted fees from a community health center in the US may be prohibitive.
-Consequently, many migrant women are lacking the family planning resources on which they had previously relied.
+Just as having to move can disrupt continuity of care for chronic conditions, it can also disrupt access to family planning services and contraception.
+Barriers to contraception may be larger than those in other countries, where birth control like oral contraceptive pills and contraceptive injections are often available over the counter.
+Health care, though limited in some countries, is typically inexpensive; even discounted fees from a community health center in the US may be prohibitive.
+Consequently, many women are lacking the family planning resources on which they had previously relied.

 Breast & Cervical Cancer

-The barriers that prevent migrant women from getting cancer screenings are similar to those found in general health care services; language, transportation, lack of or insufficient insurance, and cultural norms prevent women from getting screened regularly.
+The barriers that prevent women who have to move, like farmworkers, from getting cancer screenings are similar to those found in general health care services; language, transportation, lack of or insufficient insurance, and community norms prevent women from getting screened regularly.
 Additional hurdles include lack of knowledge about breast and cervical cancer; embarrassment, fear, and discomfort; lack of a regular health care provider; and the inability to provide test results when patients are on the move.
-For Latina migrants, the statistics are startling: Latinas in the US have a higher incidence of being diagnosed for cancer in later stages, making treatment more difficult.
+For Latinas, the statistics are startling: Latinas in the US have a higher incidence of being diagnosed for cancer in later stages, making treatment more difficult.
 Uninsured Latinas with breast cancer in the US are more than twice as likely to be diagnosed at a later stage, resulting in lower survival rates.
-The rates of testing for Latinas are lower than that of white or African-American women, especially among recent Latina immigrants.
+The rates of testing for Latinas are lower than that of white or African-American women, especially among recent Latina arrivals.
 These barriers result in significant disparities in the diagnosis of cancer, onset of treatment, and survival rates.

 Sexually Transmitted Infections

-There is a need for culturally appropriate education related to sexually transmitted infections (STIs) for immigrant women.
-The understanding of symptoms (or the lack thereof), transmissibility, prevention and treatment of STIs may be laced with myths and traditional practices.
+There is a need for education related to sexually transmitted infections (STIs) for foreign-born women.
+The understanding of symptoms (or the lack thereof), transmissibility, prevention, and treatment of STIs may be laced with myths and traditional practices.
 Treatments obtained from non-medical sources can result in consequences that range from uncomfortable to dire, depending on the severity of the infection.

 Pap screening may offer a less threatening opportunity to provide education about STIs, given the link between HPV infection and cervical cancer.
 Discussion of concepts such as the risk of multiple sexual partners, the use of condoms, and the importance of screening apply to all STIs.